 Ant and Jack.

-I kinda felt the same way, grateful to be home—alive! uncrushed!—but also alone (no one else was home), stinking…and less afraid than I was when I’d set out.
+I kinda felt the same way, grateful to be home (alive! uncrushed!) but also alone (no one was home), stinking and less afraid than when I’d set out.

-That’s the thing about long distance riding.
+That’s the thing about long-distance riding.
 It doesn’t just thrust you out there to experience the wild, wooly world in all its raw, unfiltered glory.
-It makes you confront your fears—about danger, crashing, strangers, uncertainty, self-reliance, aloneness, even bears—day after day, mile after mile.
-Until you demonstrate to yourself—by coming home in one piece—your actual capacity to roll with them.
+It forces you to confront your fears—about danger, crashing, strangers, uncertainty, self-reliance, aloneness, even bears—day after day, mile after mile until you demonstrate to yourself that you have the actual capacity to roll with them.